toypipi/Blog_Meta_Data/_posts/2025-10-28-English-Grammar-in-Use-Exercises.md

 4 They are very happy.
 They’ve just got married.
 5 You’re normally very patient, so why are you so unreasonable about waiting ten more minutes?
 6 Would you like something to eat?
 Are you hungry?

+# Unit 5 Past simple (I did)

+## Exercises

+### 5.1 Read what Laura says about a typical working day:

+LAURA:I usually get up at 7 o’clock and have a big breakfast.
+I walk to work, which takes me about half an hour.
+I start work at 8.45.
+I never have lunch.
+I finish work at 5 o’clock.
+I’m always tired when I get home.
+I usually cook a meal in the evening.
+I don’t usually go out.
+I go to bed at about 11 o’clock, and I always sleep well.

+Yesterday was a typical working day for Laura.
+Write what she did or didn’t do yesterday.
+1 She got up at 7 o’clock.
+2 She had a big breakfast.
+3 She walked to work.
+4 It took her half an hour to get to work.
+5 She started work at 8.45.
+6 She didn't have lunch.
+7 She finished work at 5 o’clock.
+8 She was tired when she got home.
+9 She cooked a meal yesterday evening.
+10 She didn't go out yesterday evening.
+11 She went to bed at 11 o’clock.
+12 She slept well last night.

+### 5.2 Complete the sentences using the following verbs in the correct form:

+buy catch cost fall hurt sell spend teach throw write

+1 Mozart wrote more than 600 pieces of music.
+2 ‘How did you learn to drive?’
+‘My father taught me.’
+3 We couldn’t afford to keep our car, so we sold it.
+4 Dave fell down the stairs this morning and broke his leg.
+5 Joe threw the ball to Sue, who caught it.
+6 Kate spent a lot of money yesterday.
+She bought a dress which cost £100.

+### 5.3 You ask JAMES about his holiday in the US.
+Write your questions.

+1 YOU: Where did you go ?
+JAMES: To the US.
+We went on a trip from San Francisco to Denver.
+2 YOU: How did you get there ?
+By car?
+JAMES: Yes, we hired a car in San Francisco.
+3 YOU: It’s a long way to drive.
+How long did it take?
+JAMES: Two weeks.
+We stopped at a lot of places along the way.
+4 YOU: Where did you live ?
+In hotels?
+JAMES: Yes, small hotels or motels.
+5 YOU: Was the weather good?
+JAMES: Yes, but it was very hot – sometimes too hot.
+6 YOU: Did you visit the Grand Canyon?
+JAMES: Of course.
+It was wonderful.

+### 5.4 Complete the sentences.
+Put the verb into the correct form, positive or negative.

+1 It was warm, so I took off my coat. (take)
+2 The film wasn’t very good.
+I didn’t enjoy it much. (enjoy) 3 I knew Sarah was busy, so I didn't disturb her. (disturb) 4 We were very tired, so we left the party early. (leave) 5 It was hard carrying the bags.
+They were really heavy. (be) 6 The bed was very uncomfortable.
+I didn't sleep well. (sleep) 7 This watch wasn’t expensive.
+It didn't cost much. (cost) 8 The window was open and a bird flew into the room. (fly) 9 I was in a hurry, so I didn't have time to call you. (have) 10 I didn’t like the hotel.
+The room was not very clean. (be)